 By Spencer Wingate, a legal assistant for Brock & Scott PLLC in Charlotte, NC and SportInLaw.com author.

-Each Friday, The Legal Blitz features an article from our good friends at Sport-In-Law in our effort to fulfill our promise to provide the best sports law content on the Web.
-This week’s feature details a lawsuit filed against the Miami Marlins, whereby the plaintiff claims to have purchased the club at auction for a mere $10 million in 2008.
+Each Friday, The Legal Blitz features an article from our good friends at Sport-In-Law in an effort to fulfill our promise of providing the best sports law content on the Web.
+This week’s feature details the salary cap penalty the NFL placed on two of its teams for inappropriately structuring player contracts.